percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-12).md

 - MySQL, MongoDB: Create a new backup using a different backup storage.
 Then, delete the old schedules and backups that use the duplicated storage.

-- PostgreSQL: Delete the old schedules and backups that use the duplicate storage.
-Then, create a new backup using different storage.
+- PostgreSQL: Any backups using duplicated backup storages should be deleted.
+First, delete the backups from both backup storages, then delete the backup schedules, and finally, delete the backup storages themselves.
+Then, create a new backup storage and take backups using the new backup storage.

-Once the duplicate storage is no longer in use, you can delete it.